Using the Appearance Panel in Illustrator CC

-When a group is selected, any attribute you change, add, or remove in the panel will affect the group as a whole.
-In order to do something with one member of the group, you either have to ungroup and select the item in question or otherwise narrow the selection down.
-This is an example of the kind of step-by-step mindset one often has to develop working with these kinds of programs, but it’s not hard to do.
+When selecting a group, any attribute you change, add, or remove in the panel affects the group as a whole.
+To affect one member, you either have to ungroup and select the item in question or otherwise narrow the selection down.
+This is the kind of step-by-step mindset one has to develop working with these kinds of programs, but it’s not hard to do.

 The normal issue one runs into in doing all this is keeping track of where to go to do what.
 Changing layers and stacking order of objects and groups happens in the Layers panel; changing the attributes of objects or groups in the Appearance panel.
 Jotting this sort of thing down initially can help.